CommittedTeam/CommitCanvas/README.md

 - `poetry run pytest`

 ## Linter checks

-To install `pre-commits` run:

-- `pip install pre-commits`

-After adding new checks to the `.pre-commit-config.yaml` run:

-- `pre-commits install`

-Please see the [link](https://pre-commit.com/) for more info about installation and usage of `pre-commit`.

 Checks will automatically be activated once there is a commit made from the command line.
 Commit can be made only if all the checks pass.